TMSL/DMEE-View1/README.md

 ## Abstract
 This C# project is being written as a way to view and print Draftsman-EE Schematic (.SCH) files on a modern PC running Microsft Windows (r).
-As of this writing, it is a work in progress.
+The Draftsman-EE software may also be known as DMEE, DC-CAD, DCCAD, or DC/CAD IV.
+As of this writing, the viewer is a work in progress.

 ## Status
 The present version is an early work-in-progress that does not yet support schematics with multiple pages, printing, or handling modules from libraries or other files.
 It also doesn't yet handle drawing arcs or routes.
 Text is drawn using Microsoft fonts instead drawing them using Draftsman-EE's vector drawn character library.
 Most significantly (or most annoying) is that it does not yet include automatic or manual support for scaling and centering the file to fit the viewing screen.
 These capabilities are all under development.